 Number 2- Stu Barnes

 Best remembered for his long stints with either the Panthers, Sabres, Stars, or Penguins, Stu Barnes’ career started when he was drafted fourth overall by the Jets in 1989.
-His back-to-back 140 point seasons with the Tri-City Americans game the Jets hope he would be able to translate that high-scoring ability to the NHL immediately, though that didn’t exactly happen.
+His back-to-back 140 point seasons with the Tri-City Americans gave the Jets hope he would be able to translate that high-scoring ability to the NHL immediately, though that didn’t exactly happen.
 Barnes spent much of his first full pro season in the AHL, being recalled for 46 games later in the season, though only racking up 17 points.
 Next season was much of the same, starting in the AHL and recalled to play 38 NHL games, and putting up 22 points.
 The following year Barnes started in the NHL, though after just 18 games he was traded to the Florida Panthers in exchange for Randy Gilhen.

 Number 1- Kris Draper

 The four-time Stanley Cup champion spent 17 of his 20 years in the NHL with the Detroit Red Wings, though he didn’t start his career there.
 Also taken by the Jets in the 1989 draft, 62nd overall, Draper played three NHL games during the 1990-91 but was returned to his junior team the Ottawa 67’s to finish out the season.
 The following season he played 10 NHL games while spending the rest of the season in the AHL.
 Draper again found himself in the AHL for a vast majority of the 1992-93, only suiting up for seven games in the NHL.
 After four seasons and only 20 NHL games, the Jets traded Draper to the Detroit Red Wings on June 30, 1993 in exchange for one dollar.
-Yes, you read that right.
+Yes, you read that right, and the rest is history.

-Just 84 game into his NHL career with the Leafs and Rangers, Tie Domi had already racked up 568 penalty minutes, and that was just the beginning.
+Just 84 games into his NHL career with the Leafs and Rangers, Tie Domi had already racked up 568 penalty minutes, and that was just the beginning.
 On December 28, 1992 Domi was traded to the Winnipeg Jets in exchange for Ed Olczyk, and his reign of terror would take hold.
 Racking up 249 penalty minutes in the Jets’ remaining 49 games, He would set a career high the following season with a whopping 347 minutes.
 In 1993-94, Domi started the season with the Jets and, by his standards, had a tame start with just 128 penalty minutes in 31 games.
 Domi was dealt back to the Maple Leafs on April 7, 1995, ending his tenure in Winnipeg with 724 penalty minutes in 161 games.

 Johnny Oduya moved from New Jersey to Atlanta during the blockbuster Ilya Kovalchuk trade in 2010.
 He then followed the team during their relocation to Winnipeg in 2011.
 Oduya started the inaugural season with the Jets, but was dealt to the Chicago Blackhawks at the 2012 trade deadline for a pair of draft picks.
 Oduya ended his Jets tenure with 13 points in 63 games.